LordChristoff2025/ELM-Binary-Classifier/README.md

 Colab's inbuilt AI was used to help troubleshoot errors (I'm no expert)

-Feel free to use how wanted, the licene is under MIT for any personal use, so long as I (LordChristoff, 2024) and (Popcornell, 2018) are credited.
+Feel free to use how wanted, the licene is under MIT for any personal use, so long as I (LordChristoff, 2024) and (Popcornell, 2018) are credited either in the code or project description.

 Or find a breif post about it on [medium.com](https://lordchristoff.medium.com/elm-image-classifier-using-tensorflow-f92564bc5efd)